gpmd/playbook/_posts/pages/2014-07-01-project-scaffolding.md

 ### CSS

-Our CSS is developed in a modular, component based fashion, making it possible to easily create specific page, or feature based CSS files.
+We develop CSS in a modular and layered, component based fashion, making it possible to easily create page, or feature specific CSS files.
+We use [SCSS](http://sass-lang.com/) or [Less](http://lesscss.org/) as CSS preprocessors.
+We minify the CSS on all our production sites.

 We inline critical CSS in the head, and then load less critical CSS conditionally and in a non-blocking manner (asynchronously) in order to speed up the page rendering time using [this script](https://gist.github.com/matt-bailey/602b40c77a5d3381ff26#file-async-and-conditional-css-loading-html).

 ### Javascript

+We load javascript asychronously from the foot of the page in order to not block the rendering.
+We use an asynchronous script loader called [Yep Nope](http://yepnopejs.com/) for this purpose.
+We minify the Javascript on all our production sites.